XIC051/cse15l-lab-reports/lab1.md

 * Open your terminal inside VScode using the Terminal → New Terminal menu option

-* Type
+* Type the following command to the terminal:
     ```
     ssh cs15lsp23fq@ieng6.ucsd.edu
     ```
-  into the terminal

 * Enter your password and if the connection is successful, the terminal should look like this: